 Author: Cameron J Keywood

-An indie studio founder, dedicated accessibility advocate, podcast host, and writer.
+Former indie studio founder, dedicated accessibility advocate, current podcast host and writer.
 A lifelong PlayStation fan with more than 900 platinum trophies (and counting).
 Favourite games include Mass Effect 2, Assassin’s Creed II, and CTR Nitro-Fueled.
 Beyond gaming, he enjoys football, wrestling, and creating designs in Photoshop.

 Mafia: The Old Country – PS5 Review